Quansight/Quansight-website/apps/labs/posts/numpy-python-api-cleanup.md

 }
 ```

+**Pickle files compatibility** - Inside pickled arrays there's a `numpy.core.multiarray._reconstruct`
+path which has changed with the rename.
+To make old pickles loadable for NumPy 2.0
+we rely on `numpy/core` stubs to ensure that relevant functions can be imported.
+To make NumPy 2.0 pickles also loadable for NumPy 1.26.x, we backported `numpy/_core`
+stubs to the maintenance branch.
+As a result, pickle files can be used without worrying
+about NumPy or pickle versions.

 Other libraries have also followed our lead and started working on renaming `core`
 submodule to `_core`, such as Pandas - [(Pandas PR)](https://github.com/pandas-dev/pandas/pull/55429).